zhuqiangLu/COMP5329Assignment2/README.md

 # COMP5329Assignment2
 ## Set up
-you need to create two empty dirs for the input and the output, name them "Input" and "Output" in "Code"
+you need to create two empty dirs for the input and the output, name them "Input" and "Output" in "Code", then run ``py predict.py``

 ## Inport your own model
 We provide a default model for this net, however, if you are unsatisfied by the performance of the default model, you can import your own model simply put it in the dir "Algorithm", then go to ``CONFIG.py`` and change the ``MODEL`` and  ``LABEL``